spinnaker/spinnaker.io/content/en/community/get-involved/contributing/submitting.md

   series of dependency bumps across repositories.)
 * Squash your commits when merging to the branch.

-## Commit message conventions
+## Commit and PR message conventions

-Please follow the following conventions in your git commit messages.
+Please follow conventions below in your git commit messages.
+Since GitHub auto-fills Pull Request titles from the first commit message of the PR, following these conventions should help to title your PRs according to our community standards.

-Once you've implemented a bug fix or feature, it's time to submit a patch to Spinnaker.
-In order to track and summarize the changes happening in Spinnaker, we use a changelog automation tool called [clog](https://github.com/clog-tool/clog-cli) which scrapes information from commit messages.
-We follow the ['conventional'](https://github.com/conventional-changelog/conventional-changelog/blob/a5505865ff3dd710cf757f50530e73ef0ca641da/conventions/angular.md) commit message format.
+Note: In order to track and summarize the changes happening in Spinnaker, we use a changelog automation tool called [clog](https://github.com/clog-tool/clog-cli) which scrapes information from commit messages, which follow the ['conventional'](https://github.com/conventional-changelog/conventional-changelog/blob/a5505865ff3dd710cf757f50530e73ef0ca641da/conventions/angular.md) format.

-As a summary, messages should be formatted like:
+To summarize, messages should be formatted as follows:

 ```
 <type>(<scope>): <subject>